-You can use a launch template to create EC2 instances through AWS CloudFormation.
+You can use a launch template to create Amazon EC2 instances through CloudFormation.

-To pass the tags to ec2:RunInstances through AWS CloudFormation, you must define your tags in the AWS::EC2::LaunchTemplate resource in your AWS CloudFormation template.
-Avoid defining your tags in the AWS::EC2::Instance resource.
+To pass the tags through CloudFormation to ec2:CreateVolume, you must define your tags in the AWS::EC2::LaunchTemplate resource in your CloudFormation template.

-1. Define a launch template in the stack with the necessary tags as required by the IAM policy.
+1. Define a launch template in the stack with the tags that the IAM policy requires.
 For example:

-RequiredTagsLaunchTemplate: Type: 'AWS::EC2::LaunchTemplate' Properties: LaunchTemplateData: TagSpecifications: - ResourceType: instance Tags: - Key: Env Value: Dev
+RequiredTagsLaunchTemplate: Type: 'AWS::EC2::LaunchTemplate' Properties: LaunchTemplateData: TagSpecifications: - ResourceType: volume Tags: - Key: Env Value: Dev

 2. Attach your launch template to your EC2 instance resource.
 For example:

 Instance: Type: 'AWS::EC2::Instance' Properties: LaunchTemplate: LaunchTemplateId: !Ref RequiredTagsLaunchTemplate Version: 1 InstanceType: r4.xlarge . .
-RequiredTagsLaunchTemplate: Type: 'AWS::EC2::LaunchTemplate' Properties: LaunchTemplateData: TagSpecifications: - ResourceType: instance Tags: - Key: Env Value: Dev
+RequiredTagsLaunchTemplate: Type: 'AWS::EC2::LaunchTemplate' Properties: LaunchTemplateData: TagSpecifications: - ResourceType: volume Tags: - Key: Env Value: Dev

-3. Confirm that your launch template has all the necessary tags required by your IAM policy.
+3. Confirm that your launch template has all the necessary tags.

 Important: You must confirm that the role or user that creates the stack has the permissions to create and use a launch template without tagging restrictions.
-You can use the aws:CalledVia condition key to create a new statement that exempts API calls made by AWS CloudFormation from tagging requirements.
+You can use the aws:CalledVia condition key to create a new statement that exempts CloudFormation API calls from tagging requirements.